cancer-research-malaysia/NeonDisco/README.md

 quickly due to tumour evolution.
 Thus, a multi-target, highly combinatorial approach is likely to work best towards finding a generalized set of neoantigens for cancer vaccine development.

-## Overall Neoantigen Identification Workflow
+## Overall Neoantigen Identification Workflowls